cdown/chrisdown.name/_posts/2017-10-29-adding-power-related-targets-to-systemd.md

 battery.

-You need [acpid](https://sourceforge.net/projects/acpid2/), since systemd currently has no support for ACPI events.
+You need [acpid](https://sourceforge.net/projects/acpid2/), since systemd currently has only very limited support for ACPI events.

 First off, create the two targets that you want to use for AC/battery: